 About the best time to visit, I believe it’s between May and September as summer months are the warmest and sunniest, obviously.
 I was there end of February, it was cloudy but it wasn’t that cold so I guess I was lucky with the weather as it’s usually much colder than what I experienced during my visit.

 Brest is a city in Belarus so don’t expect everyone to speak fluent English but number of English speaking people is growing and I didn’t find any problem while communicating with people there.
 I recommend that you learn some phrases in Russian before you head there or at least, learn to read Cyrillic alphabets, it will make your life much easier.

 The value for money in Brest is great.
-You can get high quality food and drinks for fractions of what you pay for in Western countries.
+You can get high quality food and drinks for a fraction of what you pay in Western countries.

 I will list down recommended places for food and coffee which I tried myself:

 -Pompeii Restaurant; Good Italian restaurant in Sovetskaya Street.

 -U Ozera; Traditional Belarusian restaurant in the centre